JasonScottCManalo12/notes-journey/green-notebook/green-notebook-1.md

      - Stay close to the source of joy
      - Remind yourself always to rejoice
      - Meditate on the goodness of God

+     A call to perseverance
+     By Romelo Mendoza
+     Hebrew 10:25
 __